Skip to content

 Finish with exterior paint, stain, or a weather-resistant sealer.

-A simple planter box coming together with basic straight cuts — perfect for herbs, flowers, or indoor plants.
+A beginner-friendly planter box project that’s perfect for herbs, flowers, or small indoor plants.

 10. Wooden Shop Riser / Display Stand (Beginner Project)